mercycorps/DPP-guides/File-sharing/Instructions-GDrive.md

   - The `Anyone with the link` option should only be used for files that hold no confidential information, and are open to the public.
 If the `Anyone with the link` setting is used on a file with confidential private, personal or financial data, it could easily and accidentally be shared and put Mercy Corps at immediate legal risk, and make it easy for bad actors to use the information for criminal purposes.

 ## Step 3 - Select level of access
 Enter the email address address for the person you want to share with, then choose the level of access.
-Google defaults to `Editor` access, which is only appropriate for team members who need full access to the dcocument.
+Google defaults to `Editor` access, which is only appropriate for team members who need full access to the document.
 When you are engaging stakeholders for feedback, choose `Viewer` or `Commenter`.
 Best practice is to notify the person, and add a message, explaining why you’ve shared the file.
 To notify, leave that `Notify people` box checked.
 When done with changes, click `Send`.
 ![Uploading a file](images/Filesharing_Gdrive_Step3a.png)

 Another option is to send a separate email with a link to the file.
 To notify separately via email, uncheck the `Notify people` box.
 After clicking `Done`,  right click the file and choose `Get Link`.
 In the new popup window, click the `Copy link` button, and then paste it into your email.